 A big concern with taking a break from social media is the fear of missing out (sometimes referred to by its acronym of “FOMO”).
 Whether it’s invitations or announcements, we worry that if we don’t hear the news on social media, we’ll ultimately be completely forgotten.
 “Focus on real connections and not on those who have entered our lives because of social media,” Potter says.
 “Social media has made us outer-focused, when we should really be focused on filling up from the inside.”

 Make plans for real connections

 We often spend as much time investing in our online relationships as we do with the people we interact with on a face-to-face basis.
-To redress the balance, Potter suggests using your phone primarily as a connection tool to plan those meaningful face-to-face experiences, even if “face-to-face” under lockdown conditions means a video call through FaceTime or Zoom.
+To redress the balance, Potter suggests using your phone primarily as a connection tool to plan those meaningful face-to-face experiences.
 “Face-to-face time is more powerful than anything you say over social media,” she says.